unbelievetable/Zhuoyi_Chen_Project1_AMS595/README.md

 The pdf file is the required report.
 All the scripts are within the zip folder.
 Everything is written only by Zhuoyi Chen.
-Please don't share other than AMS595 HW grading purpose.
+These files are only for AMS595 HW grading purpose.

 The files AMS595_HW1_P1 and AMS595_HW1_P2 represent part 1 and part 2 of the AMS595 HW.
 The required functions are both written in the form of scripts, which are called within the two main scripts.